a-rahimi/procams/procams/index.md

 and spectacular.
 They’ll agree to give plenty of rope to hang yourself.
 Their exuberance is not a validation of your product idea.
 It’s merely validation that PROCAMs are magical, which is an already well-established fact.
 You and your investors are enmeshed in the same trance.
-Ignore them and get back to asking the hard questions: What customer pain points does your product solve?
+Focus on the task at hand by asking the hard questions: What customer pain points does your product solve?
 Why can’t phones and tablets solve it?
 How will you avoid tilting against fundamental limitations of projectors?